-The following is an interview with writer Sloane Leong regarding the release of the graphic novel, Graveneye, from TKO Studios.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Leong about the creative process of bringing the world and characters to life with artist Anna Bowles, her upcoming projects, and more!
+The following is an interview with Wells Thompson and Dalton K. Shannon of FourColour Media regarding the recent launch of the Kickstarter campaign for Frankenstein the Unconquered #2.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Thompson and Shannon about their shared creative process in returning to the world and characters of the series, the incredible backer rewards available to supporters of the campaign, and more!

-Throughout 2020, Fanbase Press' weekly Creator Forums provided comics industry professionals with an opportunity to discuss ways to cope with the changing comics landscape in light of the Coronavirus.
-As a new year begins and the impact of COVID-19 continues, it is not lost on us that comic book conventions - and the opportunity to connect with industry colleagues personally and professionally - will not take place for the foreseeable future.
-To provide further opportunities to connect with industry creators, publishers, media, retailers, and educators during our collective quarantine, Fanbase Press will be hosting its next Comics & Coffee virtual meetup on Saturday, December 5, 2021, at 10 a.m./PT (1 p.m./EST).
+Throughout 2020 and 2021, Fanbase Press' weekly Creator Forums provided comics industry professionals with an opportunity to discuss ways to cope with the changing comics landscape in light of the Coronavirus.
+As a new year begins and the impact of COVID-19 continues, it is not lost on us that comic book conventions - and the opportunity to connect with industry colleagues personally and professionally - will not take place in the same manner for the foreseeable future.
+To provide further opportunities to connect with industry creators, publishers, media, retailers, and educators during our collective quarantine, Fanbase Press will be hosting its next Comics & Coffee virtual meetup on Saturday, October 1, 2022, at 10 a.m./PT (1 p.m./EST).
 Fanbase Press' Comics & Coffee is a FREE hour-long Zoom session taking place every Saturday, welcoming new and experienced comics pros to a virtual meetup that aims to fill the convention-less void with networking opportunities, sharing creative successes and failures, and troubleshooting ways to navigate the industry in the weeks and months to come.